su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 ### Configuration File Options ###

-Configuration of the physical problem is similar to the ONERA M6 tutorial, that one can access [here](../Turbulent_ONERAM6.md).
+Configuration of the physical problem is similar to the ONERA M6 tutorial, that one can access [here](../Turbulent_ONERAM6).
 However, contrary to the ONERA M6 case, here a unsteady simulation is performed, hence, the Unsteady RANS (URANS) equations in 2D must be solved.
 Unsteady simulations in SU2 are computed employing a dual time-stepping scheme.
+To this end, one first performs a spatial discretization as explained in the [ONERA M6](../Turbulent_ONERAM6) tutoral.
-This means, that first a time discretization in physical time is performed, that results in a residual equation of the form
+After that, a time discretization in physical time is performed, that results in a residual equation of the form

 $$ R(u^n) = 0 \qquad \forall n=1,\dots,N. $$

 Here, $$n$$ denotes the current physical time iteration, $$N$$ is the final (physical) time of the simulation, and $$R$$ is the residual, one has to solve.
+In this tutorial, a second order BDF scheme is employed.
 The idea of dual time-stepping is, that the current solution $$u^n$$ of the residual equation is computed for each time step by solving an ordinary differential equation in fictional time $$\tau$$.
 The ODE for physical time-step $$n$$ reads

 $$ \partial_\tau u^n + R(u^n) = 0. $$

 Now, a steady state solution for this ODE is computed using the steady state solver.
 Once a solution is aquired, the residual equation for the next physical time step $$n+1$$ is set up.
 As a result there are two time iterators.
 The inner (fictional time) iterator and  the outer (physical time) iterator.
 The number of iterations for the fictional time iterator is specified by `INNER_ITER` and the number of iterations for the physical time iterator by `TIME_ITER`.
 The option `TIME_DOMAIN=YES` activates the time dependent solver in SU2.
-The option `TIME_MARCHING` specifies the numerical method to discretize the time domain in physical time and `TIME_STEP` denotes the physical time step used.
+The option `TIME_MARCHING` specifies the numerical method to discretize the time domain in physical time and `TIME_STEP` denotes the length of the physical time-step used.
 The numerical method to solve the inner (fictional time) ODE is given by the option `TIME_DISCRE_FLOW`.

 ```